hone/website/source/blog/2017-03-13-ember-2-12-released.md

 and pull request [#14360](https://github.com/emberjs/ember.js/pull/14360) for more details about this change.

+Additionally, this release contains a further refinement on the "binary VM" change landed in 2.12.
+By using integers for common Glimmer wire-format strings, compiled template sizes in 2.13 will see an incremental size reduction.

-In addition to this and other improvements, several changes arising from the [RFC](https://github.com/emberjs/rfcs) process have been implemented:
+In addition to these and other improvements, several changes arising from the [RFC](https://github.com/emberjs/rfcs) process have been implemented:

 - [RFC issue #146](https://github.com/emberjs/rfcs/issues/146) advocated for the